aidyp/adp/content/post/internet-explorer.md

 {{< expandable label="Domain Name System" level="3" >}}
 Locations on the internet are described by their IP address, but that's not how we see them in everyday usage.
 Instead of typing in `93.184.216.34` into a browser, we type `www.example.com`.
 This is a **domain name**.
 The early inventors in the internet realised that it just wasn't feasible to have people remember IP addresses.
 Moreover, an IP address often describes a physical machine.

 To solve this problem, early pioneers of the internet invented **DNS** (**D**omain **N**ame **S**ystem).
 It's like a phonebook.
 Your computer looks up the name of the website you want to visit and gets back its IP address.
 That's the IP address used for all the packets sent to the website.
-When you connect to a website through a browser, your computer handles this process automatically.
+Your browser handles this process automatically when you make a connection to a website.

 {{< /expandable >}}